Medicaid Planning

 Insurance companies understand that families may wish to shelter and transfer their remaining assets to beneficiaries.
 Accordingly, insurance carriers have created products designed to avoid Medicaid recapture.

 Oftentimes, this is a policy and plan used before any other.
 According to Medicaid regulations, the cash value in almost all life insurance policies is considered a countable asset.
-Simply put, the cash value of life insurance must be spent down before an individual might be considered for government assistance.
+Simply put, the cash value of life insurance must be spent before an individual might be considered for government assistance.

 At present, the cash value used to fund an Irrevocable Funeral Trust is not subject to recapture however.
 Current laws allow persons on Medicaid to retain assets for a proper funeral.
 Unfortunately, these amounts are usually woefully inadequate.

-A once very popular product is referred to as the Medicaid friendly annuity policy.
+This once very effective product is often referred to as a Medicaid friendly annuity policy.
 Before recent legislation, the use of annuities was quite common.
-New restrictions make them less available than before, but in certain situations they might be beneficial to a husband and wife.
+New restrictions make them less available than before, but in certain situations they might be beneficial to a husband and wife where one spouse is going through the Medicaid spend down process.

 The latest innovation in asset protection is a form of single premium life insurance.
 Designed to transfer a creditor-protected stream of income to beneficiaries, this new life policy may not be considered as a countable asset for Medicaid purposes.

 This is a guaranteed issue life insurance policy meaning no medical underwriting is necessary for the insured.
 The policy has several unique factors.
 It is designed to be non-assignable, irrevocable, non-commutable and to have no cash value.
-Furthermore, no loans, surrenders, beneficiary changes or other adjustments are allowed to the policy once it is in force (after the allotted 20 day “free look” period.)
+Furthermore, no loans, surrenders, beneficiary changes or other adjustments are allowed to the policy once it is in force (after the allotted 20 day “free look” period).

-The policy has much of the same language as the aforementioned Medicaid Annuity and Irrevocable Funeral Trust policies.
+The policy has much of the same language as the aforementioned Medicaid annuity and Irrevocable Funeral Trust policies.
 The single premium policy is designed to help individuals qualify for government assistance programs earlier.
 In theory, an individual may be able to protect and pass on a portion of their estate and still be eligible for government assistance.
 Thus, this product may only be helpful for the preservation of an estate in certain situations.

 In summary, consumers have some options available to them in order to protect their assets, their estates and their loved ones.
 By employing certain preventive measures, many families can avoid the mental and financial anguish associated with long term care expenses and the Medicaid spend down process.
 We can help with the insurance products.